quick2063706271/DonateNow/README.md

 #### Remove from Wishlist (PATCH)
 Request URL: http://localhost:6001/api/post/unwishlist/:uid/:pid
 <br/>This route performs a user's action of removing a post from his Wishlist.
 <br/>This route is expected to find the target post from the Post ID and the current user from the User ID.
 It then removes the post from the user's wishlisted items.
 This changed is reflected through the Wish List page of the user.
+&nbsp;

 ### 5. Route for Search Page
-#### Get and Filter Posts for Search Page
+#### Get and Filter Posts for Search Page (GET)
 Request URL: http://localhost:6001/api/filterposts
+<br/>This routes performs the function of the Search Bar.
+<br/>This route is expected to get all posts from the Posts database.
+It displays the posts after filtering the posts with the input keyword and the selected filters from the drop down list on the Search Page.

+&nbsp;

 ### 6. Route for Post Page
 #### Get Post from Post ID (GET)